 - help clients resolve problems;negotiate, mediate, and advocate for clients;

-- facilitate transitions and endings;
+- facilitate transitions and endings; and

 - critically analyze, monitor, and evaluate interventions.